Mr-KayZ/rTS_Debian/Items-To-Add.md

 ## Other disk tools
 - ddrescue - Maybe be present in gddrescue for failing drives
 - safecopy - Alternative to ddrescue for damaged media
 - TestDisk - Partition recovery software, alternative to ddrescue and safecopy perhaps?
+Can also maybe fix boot drives via rebuildbs
 - shred - Secure file deletion (should be part of coreutils)
 - scrub - Pattern-based disk wiping
 - dislocker - Read and write to MS bitlocker encrypted drives

 ## Windows recovery
 - hivexregedit - Registry viewing/editing - Search up how to use this in thorough detail
+    - Part of libguestfs-tools (not preinstalled) at 500 mb - see what other tools are there
 - ntfsfix - Fix Windows and basic NTFS inconsistencies, clear dirty flags
+    - Part of the ntfs-3g package
-- ms-sys - Boot sector repair, write to Windows MBR or VBR partitions
+- ms-sys - Boot sector repair, write to Windows MBR or VBR partitions - Do we really need this?

+---
-## Remove
+## Preinstalled packages
+- e2fsprogs - Has the following:
+    - badblocks
+- sysbench
+- stress
+- gddrescue
+- testdisk
+- coreutils
+    - shred
+- dislocker
+- ntfs-3g
+    - ntfsfix